benmvp/slides/md/2015-no-js-fossetcon.md

   - `:valid` and `:invalid` selectors apply even before first form submit
   - Using JS to add a class to the form after first submit so form doesn't load w/ errors
   - Essentially applying CSS state via JavaScript
-  - Going to cover this concept in detail in our next section
+  - Going to cover this concept in detail in the Animation section

 /////